• Skip to primary navigation

 How to make Spanish vegetarian paella

 1. Steep the saffron: If using saffron threads, soak the saffron in a small bowl with a little warm broth.
-This helps the saffron releasing its color and flavor.
+This helps the saffron release its color and flavor.
 You can skip this step if you are using saffron powder and add it directly to the pan in step 3.

 2. Sauté: Add some olive oil to a large skillet on medium-high heat.
 Add the onion and garlic and sauté until the onion is translucent.
 I used a 12-inch pan for this recipe (4 servings).
 You want to make sure you use the biggest pan you have.
 The rice needs to be spread as much as possible to ensure it cooks evenly without stirring.

 3. Add the vegetables: At this point, add chopped bell peppers, carrots, and sauté for 3 to 5 minutes.
 Then add the frozen peas, black olives (I love Kalamata olives), spinach, and rice.
-Mix and stir well, cook the rice for a couple of minutes, then add the saffron.
+Mix and stir well.
+Cook the rice for a couple of minutes, then add the saffron.

 Vegetables cooking in a pan

 2. Cook: Let the vegetable paella cook for 15-18 minutes.
 After 10 minutes, check the rice.
 If needed, add more broth, 1/4 cup at a time.
 The cooking time of each type of rice will be slightly different, so give it a little taste after 15 minutes.
-Increase the heath for the last couple of minutes to ensure you get a crispy bottom.
+Increase the heat for the last couple of minutes to ensure you get a crispy bottom.

 Paella covered with broth cooking